seantrott/seantrott.github.io/_posts/2019-11-1-bertology.md

 This is obviously not optimal.
 "Bank" is an example of a homophone––the same word *form* has multiple, unrelated meanings, and the word embedding should reflect those different meanings in the appropriate context.

 Homophones are a stark illustration of why using a single word embedding for a given wordform (like "bank") is problematic.
 But the problem isn't unique to homophones.
 Arguably every word means something different in different contexts.
-As Jeff Elman famously argued ([Elman, 2004](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.299.2600&rep=rep1&type=pdf)), words are cues to meaning; the nature of that meaning will depend on exactly what was said before.
+As Jeff Elman pointed out ([Elman, 2004](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.299.2600&rep=rep1&type=pdf)), words are cues to meaning; the nature of that meaning will depend on exactly what was said before.
 For example, the verb "run" conveys something slightly different in the following sentences:

 ```
 1) The jaguar runs.